joshuaseaton/wafer/README.md

   of the standard library.
 - **Spec-compliant validation** - Full validation of the 1.0 WASM binary format, validated against the WebAssembly spec.git's own conformance test suite.
-- **Rich parse error context** - Detailed error during parsing detailing the context frames down to where the error occurred (accomplished with a relatively small stack allocated context stack structure).
+- **Rich decoding error context** - Detailed error during parsing detailing the context frames down to where the error occurred (accomplished with a relatively small stack allocated context stack structure).